-- 2. Connect the required interface cables to the detector. - If the charged aerosol detector is the only detector in the Vanquish system Follow the instructions in the Vanquish System Operating Manual to set up the USB and system interlink connections in the system. - If the charged aerosol detector is the second detector in the Vanquish system, for example after the diode array detector Set up the USB and system interlink connections as follows (see Figure 10, page 61): - a) Follow the instructions in the Vanquish System Operating Manual to connect the other modules in the system up to the diode array detector. - b) Connect the "B" connector of a USB cable to the USB port on the charged aerosol detector, and connect the "A" connector of the USB cable from the charged aerosol detector to the USB hub on the diode array detector. - c) Connect the "A" connector of the USB cable from the diode array detector to a USB port (2.0 or higher) on the computer. - d) Connect one end of the system interlink cable to the free System Interlink port on the diode array detector, and the other end to a System Interlink port on the charged aerosol detector. - e) Connect one end of the system interlink cable to the free System Interlink port on the charged aerosol detector, and the other end to a System Interlink port on the column compartment.
+System configuration Follow these steps The charged aerosol detector is the only detector in the Vanquish system Follow the instructions in the Vanquish System Operating Manual to set up the USB and system interlink connections in the system.
+The charged aerosol detector is the second detector in the Vanquish Set up the USB and system interlink connections as follows (see picture below this table for the complete USB and system interlink connections): system, for example, after a diode array detector Follow the instructions in the Vanquish System Operating Manual to connect the other modules in the system up to the diode array detector.
+2. Connect the "B" connector of a USB cable to the USB port on the charged aerosol detector, and connect the "A" connector of the USB cable from the charged aerosol detector to the USB hub on the diode array detector.
+3. Connect the "A" connector of the USB cable from the diode array detector to a USB port (2.0 or higher) on the computer.
+4. Connect one end of the system interlink cable to the free System Interlink port on the diode array detector, and the other end to a System Interlink port on the charged aerosol detector.
+5. Connect one end of the system interlink cable to the free System Interlink port on the charged aerosol detector, and the other end to a System Interlink port on the column compartment.